jenigamracy/pd/metaBackEndDev/databases/README.md

     - order table contains orders
         - must contain a field that indicates which customer made the order

+#### Alternative types of databases

+relational - structured

+- NoSQL
+    - flexible structure for storing/scaling data
+    - can store different formats
+    - used by IoT, social media
+    - can be document DBs, graph DBs, key-value DBs

+big data
+- complex data that grows exponentially (like IoT)
+- can be [un,semi]structured
+- different sources

+cloud DBs
+- lack of infrastructure/maintenance/storage costs
+- used for BI (business intelligence)

 #### Additional Resources

 [Oracle](https://www.oracle.com/uk/database/what-is-database/)